Ex corde ecclesiae and CDU

 - CDU is a member of the Association of Catholic Colleges and Universities, an organization committed to strengthening its members’ Catholic mission and to fostering collaboration among Catholic colleges and universities.

-- CDU is a member of the Cardinal Newman Society, an organization committed to promoting and defending faithful Catholic education.
+- CDU is the only fully online university recommended by the Cardinal Newman Society, an organization committed to promoting and defending faithful Catholic education.

 “Pope Francis has said: ‘This is one of the challenges of our time: transmitting knowledge and offering a key for vital comprehension, not a heap of notions unconnected to one another.
 There is need of a true evangelical hermeneutic for better understanding life, the world, and humanity.’
 (Address to the Community of the Pontifical Gregorian University, 10 April 2014)